 and mvLXCol and availableFlagLXCol are derived as follows:

+If curr_pic_as_ref_enabled_flag is 1 and colPocDiff is equal to 0, mvLXCol is set equal to mvCol and refIdxLX is set equal to the the current picture.

-If LongTermRefPic( currPic, currPb, refIdxLX, LX ) is not equal to LongTermRefPic( ColPic, colPb, refIdxCol, listCol ), both components of mvLXCol are set equal to 0 and availableFlagLXCol is set equal to 0.
+Otherwise if LongTermRefPic( currPic, currPb, refIdxLX, LX ) is not equal to LongTermRefPic( ColPic, colPb, refIdxCol, listCol ), both components of mvLXCol are set equal to 0 and availableFlagLXCol is set equal to 0.

 Otherwise, the variable availableFlagLXCol is set equal to 1, refPicListCol[ refIdxCol ] is set to be the picture with reference index refIdxCol in the reference picture list listCol of the slice containing prediction block currPb in the collocated picture specified by ColPic, and the following applies: